andreychemist/andreychemist.github.io/pages/story.md

 My name is Andrey Solovyev.
 I studied chemistry in St. Petersburg State University, Russia in 2002-2007 and I got my PhD degree in Chemistry from the University of Pittsburgh (2007-2012).
 Then I worked as a postdoctoral fellow at the Lawrence Berkeley National Laboratory in the F-1 OPT immigration status (practical training after getting a degree from a US university).

-In summer 2012, I submitted the I-140 petition under the EB1-A category as a person with extraordinary abilities in Organometallic Chemistry.
+In summer 2012, I filed the I-140 petition under the EB1-A category as a person with extraordinary abilities in Organometallic Chemistry.
 I prepared it myself without help of a lawyer and it took about a month to write the text and collect all supporting documents.
-I requested the premium processing (form I-907) and my petition was approved in one week.
-Then I submitted form I-485 to adjust my status of non-immigrant F-1 OPT to legal permanent resident.
+I requested the premium processing (Form I-907) and my petition was approved in one week.
+Then I filed Form I-485 to adjust my status of non-immigrant F-1 OPT to legal permanent resident.
 I received my green card (I-551) in Nov.
 2012.
 I became the naturalized US citizen in Feb 2018: 5 years and 3 months after getting the green card.

 My brother got his green card under the same EB-1A category in Jun 2015.
 He has PhD in Mathematics and worked as a postdoc in Computer Sciences at the University of Utah at that time.
 Now we work together as independent software developers of educational mobile applications ([iOS](https://itunes.apple.com/us/developer/andrey-solovyev/id655223913); [Android](https://play.google.com/store/apps/developer?id=Andrey+Solovyev)).